-What Does Rising Talent Look for in a CPA Firm?
+What Does Rising Talent Look for in a CPA Firm?by

 Public accounting has changed a great deal in order to keep pace with the way client needs have changed, requiring specifically talented professionals to evaluate these needs from multiple angles.